State of Cybersecurity 2020-21, IICurrent trends in prevention

 in different degrees, to the approaches, methodologies, and activities

 Fluid Attacks.
 A red team focused on detecting

 vulnerabilities in IT systems.
 That’s why we’ll also speak here from our

 Cybersecurity has gained particular relevance as a necessity.
 This is partly due to the sudden changes in the structure and ways of working that many companies and organizations have not long ago experienced around the world.
 Of course, this is also related to the growing activity of IT criminals.
 However, many businesses and public entities have not adequately addressed this need.
 And some of them have been victims of cyberattacks, often of disastrous scale.
 That’s why it’s recommended for many people to rethink their cybersecurity strategies.
 Even for some of them, it’s advisable to reevaluate their attitude towards cybersecurity and their knowledge on the subject.

-Many of them focus only on avoiding any sanction from some standard
+requirements.
+Many of them focus only on avoiding any sanction from some

-but leaving aside the incorporation of solid cybersecurity plans.
+standard but leaving aside the incorporation of solid cybersecurity